de Branges spaces on compact Riemann surfaces and a Beurling-Lax type theorem: Proof of the structure theorem

-where $T$ is the normalized joint characteristic function associated to the model vessel \eqref{vessel123}. \end{Step} Using Step \ref{stepMax}, the input and output determinantal representations are maximal and hence we turn to examine the NJCF (the normalized joint characteristic function, which is related to the JCF by \eqref{st}).
-Before proceeding, we note that the matrices of normalized sections associated to $\widetilde{\mathcal E} (p)$ and $\mathcal E (p)$, i.e. $\widetilde{\bf u}^{\times} (p)$ and $ \widetilde{\bf u}^{\times} _l (p)$, satisfy the identities:
+where $T$ is the normalized joint characteristic function associated to the vessel \eqref{vessel123}. \end{Step} Using Step \ref{stepMax}, the input and output determinantal representations are maximal and hence we turn to examine the NJCF (the normalized joint characteristic function, which is related to the JCF by \eqref{st}).
+Using \eqref{eqRkS} and repeating in the reverse order the calculation at the end of the proof of Theorem \ref{vesselAreEq} yields the required result. \end{pf}